StefanoFrontini/github-dashboard/README.md

 ## The challenge

-The dashboard should display these metrics:
+The dashboard should display these metrics over the period of the last 30 days:

 - Average Issue Close Time
 - Average Pull Request Merge Time
+- Top 5 contributors to pull requests
 - Average Merge Time by Pull Request Size
   - Pull Request sizes are:
     - Small (maximum of 100 modified lines: additions + deletions)